aguyanzon/alkemy_challenge/README.md

 ```

 ## Postgresql configuration

-.env file contains the parameters to access the databases changed to your matches your own database config.
+The .env file contains the parameters to access the database.
+Change them to your own database configuration.

 ## Configure logging level

-cambiar valores numericos si queres que te printee todo
+The .env file contains a parameter named LOG_INFO.
+Change it to set your own log level value.